HAVE YOU EVER BEEN TOLD THAT AS A COACH YOU HAVE THE SKILLSET AND TOOLS TO COACH ANYONE IN ANYTHING?

 Got it?
 Perfect.

 Over to you.
-Following this formula, what’s your coaching niche description?
+By applying this formula, what’s your new or adjusted coaching niche description?
 Leave a comment here.
-I can’t wait to see how you applied it to tweak or even redefine your coaching niche.
+I can’t wait to read which niche you’re going to rock.